Set up an MS Teams group for your Canvas course – and synchronise the student list via MS PowerAutomate

 When importing it, you may want to add the name of the course for which you plan to use it to the beginning of the name (so you later don’t get confused, if you have multiple of these flows running).
 The flow requires a connection to your MS Teams account, so it can read the list of Teams groups you have set up there and add students to the teams group you select.

-You will have to figure the 2nd to 5th step of the flow.
+You will have to configure the 2nd to 5th step of the flow as follows:

 Step 4: Review the flow